Nenu Meeku Telusa?: Plot

 The story now goes into a flashback where Aditya and Anjali are college sweethearts who break up because of a minor misunderstanding, after which Aditya reconciles and tries to reach her back, but then he meets with an accident and forgets his past.
 The story then returns to present, where Anjali gets involved with the investigation, but meets with a dead end at every corner.
 Finally, Aditya decides that he himself can solve the case, and the only problem is if he sleeps, he will forget.
 Hence, he decides not to sleep until the case is solved.
 Aditya tries to dig into his past and see if he can find any clues, and he finds out that Anjali was actually his girlfriend.

 Finally, he calls up Madhumitha, and Anjali tells them that he has solved the case and asks them to come at 7:00 the next morning, when he will reveal the murderer.
 Aditya believes that Anjali might be the killer and waits for dawn.
 He controls himself the whole night, but just as it was about it be 7:00, his eyes finally give out, and he falls asleep.
-By the time he wakes up, he sees Anjali and Madhumitha holding guns against each other, and both ask him to help.
-Finally, Aditya shoots Madhumitha out of instinct, and she instantly dies.
+By the time he wakes up, he sees Anjali and Madhumitha holding guns against each other, both ask for help.
+Finally, Aditya shoots Madhumitha out of instinct, and she instantly dies on the spot.

-Madhumitha's brother (Uttej) comes out and reveals the entire crime to Anjali.
+Madhumitha's brother comes out and reveals the entire crime to Anjali.
 He confesses that his sister wanted to become the managing director of the company, but as Aditya is the legal heir, he will precede his uncle to that post.
 Hence she plans and becomes Aditya's girlfriend with an intent to steal the entire property, but his uncle came to know about that fact.
 Madhumitha and her brother then killed him and kept the dead body in Aditya's car so that the police may suspect him.
 The movie ends with Aditya marrying Anjali, who later on reminds him every morning about his past without him referring to a tape.